Archdiocese of New Orleans: Sex abuse scandal and 2020 bankruptcy filing

-In the aftermath of the 2002 sexual abuse scandal in the Roman Catholic Archdiocese of Boston, attorneys for the archdiocese, pressured by the scandal, reported Hecker, and a few other priests, to the New Orleans police, but only mentioned one case, and not that he had confessed.
-Hecker was not charged with a crime at the time, although further accusations were made over time.
-The Catholic church adopted transparency policies after the Boston scandal, but the New Orleans archdiocese only acknowledged that Hecker was a predator on releasing the 2018 list of accused clergy.
-In early 2020, despite his having confessed to child abuse, the Vatican bestowed the honorific title of monsignor on Hecker.
+In the aftermath of the 2002 sexual abuse scandal in the Archdiocese of Boston, attorneys for the Archdiocese of New Orleans reported Lawrence Hecker and a few other priests, to the New Orleans police.
+Hecker was not charged with a crime, although further accusations were made over time.
+The archdiocese only acknowledged that Hecker was a predator in 2018.
+In early 2000, despite his having confessed to child abuse, the Vatican bestowed the title of monsignor on Hecker.

 The diocese continued paying Hecker and other abusers retirement benefits, until a judge overseeing the diocese's bankruptcy ordered payments to stop.
 It was not clear in June 2023, when the documents became public, whether Hecker, aged 91, would be charged.
 In August 2023, Hecker acknowledged his 1999 confession in an interview conducted jointly by WWL-TV and the British newspaper The Guardian.
 Hecker had confessed to committing "overtly sexual acts" with at least three underage boys in the late 1960s and 1970s and revealed his close relationships with four others until the 1980s.
 In September 2023, a grand jury indicted Hecker on charges of aggravated kidnapping, aggravated rape, aggravated crimes against nature, and theft.
 This led to Hecker turning himself in.
-He was booked, but entered a plea of not guilty.
-His bail bond was set at $800,000, though it was reported in January 2024 that he could not pay the bond, and remained in jail.
-It was also revealed that while being investigated for a separate child sexual abuse case in December 2020, Hecker confessed in a legal deposition that he still looked at child pornography.
-In April 2024, a new search warrant was issued that allowed police to seize more documents related to the investigation against Hecker, though Hecker himself was determined, shortly before this warrant was issued, to be mentally unfit to stand trial due to short-term memory loss, but a report found that Hecker's mental health indicated he could eventually recover from this condition, and become once again mentally fit to stand trial.

-In December 2024 Hecker pleaded guilty to kidnapping and raping a boy in the mid-1970s, and was sentenced to life imprisonment on December 18, but died just over a week later at the age of 93; none of Hecker's superiors were charged.
+While being investigated for a separate child sexual abuse case in December 2020, Hecker confessed in a legal deposition that he still looked at child pornography.In December 2024, Hecker pleaded guilty to kidnapping and raping a boy in the mid-1970s.
+He was sentenced to life imprisonment on December 18th, but died just over a week later at age 93.